newt0/sui-articles/en/mev-on-sui-current-state.md

 ### Disseminating transaction information before validator submission

 As described in the previous section, there are Sui offchain auctions for submitting soft bundles following [SIP-19](https://github.com/sui-foundation/sips/blob/main/sips/sip-19.md?ref=blog.sui.io).
-These auctions intercept transaction submission via **offchain agreements between the apps and the auction system**, e.g., the one run by [Shio](https://www.getshio.com/explorer?ref=blog.sui.io).
+These auctions intercept transaction submission via offchain agreements between the apps and the auction system, e.g., the one run by [Shio](https://www.getshio.com/explorer?ref=blog.sui.io).

 This type of information dissemination assumes a well-behaved auction system that protects user transactions from potential sandwich attacks.
 Shio is incentivized to protect user transactions to maintain their business and therefore employs a number of auction techniques (bait transactions, random delays) to hurt the financial profitability of potential sandwich bots.